How to set up gas and electric for the first time

 2. Find your gas and electricity meters

-If you’re setting up gas and electricity in a new-build home, the developer will be able to show you where the meters are.
+If you’re setting up gas and electricity in a new-build home, the developer will be able to show you where the meters are, and it should be mentioned in key materials provided.

-Depending on how you want to pay, you’ll need to choose between two types of meter – but you can potentially get smart meter versions of both if your supplier is offering them in your location.
+Depending on how you want to pay, you’ll need to choose between two types of meter.
+You can potentially get smart meter versions of both if your supplier is offering them in your area.

-• A standard credit meter, which displays numbers in dial or digital form.
+• A standard credit meter, which shows numbers in dial or digital form.
 You’ll pay either monthly or quarterly if you have one of these.

-• A prepayment meter, which is a type of ‘pay-as-you-go’ meter, often found in rental properties.
+• A prepayment meter, which is a type of ‘pay-as-you-go’ meter.
 It lets you pay for your energy in advance, usually by inserting money or a smart key/card that you top up with credit.
 If you run out of credit on your meter you could be left without gas or electricity.

 3. Take a meter reading

-If you’ve got a smart meter, your readings should be transmitted automatically to the supplier, who should be able to tie this together with the date you move in.
+If you have a smart meter, your readings should be transmitted automatically to the supplier, which should then be able to tie this together with the date you move in.

-However, it’s a good idea take a photo or smart meter reading in case there’s a problem when the bill is issued.
+But it’s a good idea to take a photo or smart meter reading in case there’s a problem when the bill is issued.

 If you’re disabled, elderly or vulnerable and you’re finding it tricky to read the meter: